Written By: Robert E. Sheriff, MS, CIH, CSP

-The only exception is most buildings constructed in the last 20 years.
-The use of asbestos has never been completely outlawed for use in building materials!
+The only exception are most buildings constructed in the last 20 years.
+The reason as to why this is most buildings and not all buildings is because the use of asbestos has never been completely outlawed for use in building materials!
 True, it cannot be used in fire retardants or piping insulation, but in other materials; it still is allowed by law.
-Fortunately, few building material manufacturers, importers, or distributors have, or allowed, asbestos in building materials since the late 1980s.
+Fortunately, few building material manufacturers, importers, or distributors have allowed, asbestos to be in building materials since the late 1980s.
 The last building materials to regularly contain asbestos appear to be floor tiles and roofing materials.

 FACTS ABOUT ASBESTOS

 If more than 1% by weight of the material is asbestos, then it must be classified, under the EPA’s definition, as “asbestos-containing”.
 Does this mean that it is a hazard?
 No!
 In fact, in most cases, it is not a hazard.
 This brings out some important facts about asbestos.

 - The mere presence of asbestos does not constitute a hazard.
 Only if asbestos-containing materials release dust that could be inhaled or ingested is there truly an asbestos hazard.

 - Just because asbestos is present in a building, does not necessarily mean that it must be removed.

 - The cost of removal is much less than it was 20 years ago.

 - The presence of asbestos, in any form, will have a negative impact on the value of the building.
 In clearer language – it will reduce the value of that building.

 There are several number of things that can, and should, be done regarding asbestos.

 - Do you know if you have asbestos in your building?
 If so,